-Colleges and universities may receive enquiries about assistance from the college and university Childcare Funds before courses actually start.
-Those administering these Funds may advise prospective eligible students of the amount which they will receive on starting their course, especially lone parents' entitlement to the LPCG.
+Colleges may receive enquiries about assistance from the College Childcare Funds before courses actually start.
+Those administering these funds may advise prospective eligible students of the amount which they will receive on starting their course, especially lone parents' entitlement to the LPCG.